qdouble/angular-webpack-starter/README.md

 Use `npm run server:prod` for production server and production watch.
 Default production port is `8088`.

 Use `npm run universal` to run production build in Universal.
+To run and build universal in AOT mode, use `npm run universal:aot`.
 Default universal port is `8000`.

 Default ports and option to use proxy backend for dev server can be changed in `constants.js` file.